• Skip to main content

 Missouri River Fishing Report – July

-July has arrived in full force, and the river is fishing well.
-We’re solidly into our summer patterns now, and there’s something for just about every angler—from early risers chasing heads on the Trico spinner fall to afternoon prospectors rolling dries blind through the flats.
-Flows, Temps, and River Conditions Outflows from Holter Dam are …
+CURRENT CONDITIONS River Flows: 3800 CFSWater Temperature: 60’s°FOverall Conditions: Excellent/Good July has arrived in full force, and the river is fishing well.
+We’re solidly into our summer patterns now, and there’s something for just about every angler—from early risers chasing heads on the Trico spinner fall to afternoon prospectors rolling dries blind through the flats. …

 Read moreMissouri River Fishing Report – July

-Hoot owl restrictions in Montana refer to fishing regulations that are put in place during times of high water temperatures.
-These regulations are designed to protect fish when they are most vulnerable to stress due to low oxygen levels.
-These restrictions, named after the time of day when owls are most active (early morning or …
+Hoot owl restrictions in Montana refer to fishing regulations put in place during times of high water temperatures.
+These regulations are designed to protect fish when they are most vulnerable to stress due to low oxygen levels and they’re named after the time of day when owls are most active.
+When restrictions are in effect, …

 Trout Fishing and warm water